Burglaries, aggravated assaults reported in Killeen

 KILLEEN

-Burglary of habitation by forced entry reported at 7 a.m.
-Wednesday in the 2200 block of Daisy Drive.
+- Burglary of a building reported at 2:32 p.m.
+Thursday in the 400 block of South Second Street

-Aggravated assault reported at 3 p.m.
-Wednesday in the 1400 block of Stephen Street.
+- Theft reported at 3:45 p.m.
+Thursday in the 1400 block of Lowes Boulevard

+- Criminal mischief reported at 5:52 p.m.
+Thursday in the 3900 block of East Central Texas Expressway.

+- Harassment of a public servant reported at 6:40 p.m.
+Thursday in the 3900 East Central Texas Expressway.

+- Possession of drug paraphernalia reported at 7:48 p.m.
+Thursday near Kathey Drive and South Fort Hood Boulevard.

-Aggravated assault reported at 11:45 p.m.
-Wednesday in the 1700 block of Smith Drive.
+- Criminal mischief reported at 8:20 p.m.
+Thursday in the 1100 block of Shanarae Circle.

+- City warrant served for another agency reported at 8:36 p.m.
+Thursday in the area of East Rancier Avenue and North Gray Street.

+- Narcotics investigation reported at 8:36 p.m.
+Thursday in the area of East Rancier Avenue and North Gray Street.

 COPPERAS COVE